Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Numerical linked cluster expansion

 Obtaining thermodynamic observables in three-dimensional frustrated materials, such as dipolar-octupolar pyrochlores, is extremely challenging as different numerical methods face different limitations.

 First, the exponentially growing complexity limits exact diagonalization techniques such as finite-temperature Lanczos to small systems\cite{Schnack2018}.
-Second, finite temperature methods based on tensor networks or matrix product states beyond one dimension fail to handle the entanglement and tend to develop biases towards ordered states\cite{Verstraete_matrix_2004,Feiguin_finite_2005}.
-Lastly, Monte Carlo approaches like stochastic series expansion (SSE), \emph{cf.} \appref{appendix:qmc}, are restricted to unfrustrated parameter regimes due to the infamous sign problem\cite{Kato2015,Huang2020}.
+Second, finite-temperature methods based on tensor networks or matrix product states beyond one dimension fail to handle the entanglement and tend to develop biases toward ordered states\cite{Verstraete_matrix_2004,Feiguin_finite_2005}.
+Lastly, Monte Carlo approaches like stochastic series expansion (SSE), cf. Appendix G, are restricted to unfrustrated parameter regimes due to the infamous sign problem\cite{Kato2015,Huang2020}.

-At finite temperature, the numerical linked cluster expansion (NLCE)\cite{Tang2013} opens up the possibility to calculate observables in the thermodynamic limit without any parameter restriction.
+At finite temperature, the numerical linked cluster expansion \cite{Tang2013} opens up the possibility to calculate observables in the thermodynamic limit without any parameter restriction.
 Starting from a single tetrahedron, the algorithm generates clusters of finite size by building up the whole lattice in a systematic way.
 These clusters are then solved using exact diagonalization.
-The generic XYZ Hamiltonian in \autoref{eq:Ham} does not preserve any continuous spin symmetry which makes numerical methods extremely challenging.
-Thus, we only rely on spatial symmetries which are determined and optimized in an automatic way\cite{Schaefer2020}.
+The generic $XYZ$ Hamiltonian in \autoref{eq:Ham} does not preserve any continuous spin symmetry which makes numerical methods extremely challenging.
+Thus, we rely only on spatial symmetries which are determined and optimized in an automatic way\cite{Schaefer2020}.
 The tetrahedral expansion of the pyrochlore lattice exhibits a large number of independent spatial symmetries.
 The region of convergence ($T \gtrsim 0.1$~K) is comparable to temperatures used in the experiment and therefore allows a systematic analysis in the full parameter regime.
-A similar procedure was followed in our previous analysis of \cezro\.~\cite{Smith2021}.
+A similar procedure was followed in our previous analysis of \cezro \cite{Smith2021}.